 - A strong relationship to indigenous communities whose histories and cultures are reflected in the collections.

-The Peabody Museum is accredited by the American Association of Museums (AAM).
+The Peabody Museum is accredited by the American Alliance of Museums (AAM).